sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- Realization: Write the approach in plain english before you implement the feature/bug/code actually to help you avoid pitfalls beforehand if there is any.  ~ Sahil

 - Ego is begging for undivided attention.
 Dhyaan is giving undivided attention. ~ Osho (KKD - Lecture 19)

 - Comparison can be used like if you're in good condition you can look upon who are above you and chase to reach there. ~ Sahil